ShettyMegh/qr-generator/README.md

 # qr-generator
-A simple qr code generator for URL's
+A simple qr code generator for URL's using qrcode.js library